SRGSSR/playsrg-apple/docs/WORKFLOWS.md

     - `WhatsNew-iOS-beta.json` for iOS platform.
     - `WhatsNew-tvOS-beta.json` for tvOS platform.
 2. On PlayCity CI select the project:
-    - **[Play SRG iOS AppStore builds 🌳](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_TestFlightIOS)**: `fastlane ios iOSAppStoreBuilds public_testflight_distribution:true`
+    - **[Play SRG iOS AppStore builds 🌳](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_TestFlightIOS)**: `fastlane ios iOSAppStoreBuilds public_distribution:true`
-    - **[Play SRG tvOS AppStore builds 🌳](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_TestFlightTvOS)**: `fastlane ios tvOSAppStoreBuilds public_testflight_distribution:true`
+    - **[Play SRG tvOS AppStore builds 🌳](https://playcity.eu.ngrok.io/buildConfiguration/playsrgios_TestFlightTvOS)**: `fastlane ios tvOSAppStoreBuilds public_distribution:true`
 3. Select the branch (most of the time, it's the `main` branch).
 4. Select the commit with the tag (or future tag).
-5. (optional) Unselect the `public_testflight_distribution` parameter only if you want to keep the build not distributed to the public Beta Testers TestFlight group.
+5. (optional) Unselect the `public_distribution` parameter only if you want to keep the build not distributed to the public Beta Testers TestFlight group.
 It must be rerun with the parameter to distribute it later.
 Never forget early adopters.
 6. Run the project.
 AppStore Builds have:
    - the current version (`X.Y.Z`) on the repository.
    - the current build number (`N`) on the repository.